 and denote and for 20 MHz subchannel , respectively. and are defined in Table 30-3 (Timing-related constants(11ba)).

-is the number of MC-OOK symbols in the WUR-Data field for 20 MHz subchannel.
+is the number of WUR OOK symbols in the WUR-Data field for 20 MHz subchannel.
 It is a function of the length of WUR MAC frame in the WUR-Data field (WUR_MPDU_LENGTH) for 20 MHz subchannel and as defined in Equation (30-14).

 ….